Cast and Characters (The Untouchables) The Untouchables

 Jim Malone — Sean Connery

 An aging Irish-American beat cop who has survived decades on the Chicago force by keeping his head down, refusing every promotion that would put him on Capone's radar.
 Malone functions as the film's moral center, the man who tells Ness the rules of the real Chicago, where "he pulls a knife, you pull a gun" and where the only rule that matters is going home alive at the end of your shift.
 Sean Connery, who won the Academy Award for Best Supporting Actor for this role, plays Malone as someone who has nursed a quiet fury at what Chicago became through an entire career, recognizing in Ness a chance to finally spend it.
 He recruits Stone at the police academy, teaches the team how to fight dirty, leads them to their first real liquor raid.
-His murder by Frank Nitti in his apartment is the film's emotional climax, shotgunned through the door, crawling across the floor to reach his Rolodex and scrawl the dying message that directs Ness to the bookkeeper at Union Station: "What are you prepared to do?"
+His murder in his apartment is the film's emotional climax: Nitti's gunman blasts through the door with a tommygun,b24 and Malone, mortally wounded, drags himself the length of his kitchen toward the wall phone, gripping Ness's collar to force the question one last time — "What are you prepared to do?!" — before gasping out the bookkeeper's whereabouts: "He's on this train."b24

 Al Capone — Robert De Niro

 The most powerful man in Chicago, Capone controls the city's liquor supply, its police, its courts, its politicians.
 Robert De Niro plays him as a man who has mistaken power for charm, performing for the press, philosophizing about teamwork at a formal dinner with baseball metaphors, then caving in the skull of a disloyal lieutenant with the bat.
 De Niro appears in relatively few scenes, but each establishes that Capone's violence is theatrical rather than impulsive, designed to be witnessed and reported.
 His fury at Ness runs personal ("I want his family dead, I want his house burnt to the ground"), yet his downfall comes not from guns but from an accountant's ledger.
-In the courtroom he is reduced to screaming "Is that justice?" while a switched jury convicts him.
+In the courtroom — after Ness's bluff produces a fresh jury and his lawyer withdraws Not Guilty for a plea of Guilty — he is reduced to screaming "Is this justice?"b33 b34

 George Stone — Andy Garcia

-Born Giuseppe Petri on the South Side, Stone changed his name to escape the stigma of Italian heritage in a city where Italians are assumed to be criminals.
+Born Giuseppe Petri,1 Stone changed his name to escape the stigma of Italian heritage in a city where Italians are assumed to be criminals.
 Andy Garcia plays him as the youngest and most capable member of the team, a sharpshooter at the police academy who earns Malone's respect by calling him a "stinkin' Irish pig" when Malone tests him with an ethnic slur.
 Stone is quiet and lethal, defined by action rather than speech.
-At the Canadian border raid he runs down a fleeing gangster on horseback; at Union Station he makes the shot that saves the bookkeeper and the baby carriage, firing one-handed while sliding across the marble floor.
+At the Canadian border raid he is part of the mounted ambush of Capone's liquor exchange;2 at Union Station he makes the shot that saves the bookkeeper and the baby carriage, firing one-handed while sliding across the marble floor.
 He is the last Untouchable standing beside Ness at the end.

 Oscar Wallace — Charles Martin Smith

 A Treasury accountant sent from Washington, Wallace discovers that Capone has not filed an income tax return since 1926.
 Charles Martin Smith plays him as a bookish, nervous man who finds that he enjoys the tactical aspects of law enforcement "much more diverting than accounting."
 Wallace provides the legal strategy that will actually convict Capone, not the liquor raids but the tax case, the ledger that proves unreported income.
-Nitti murders him in the service elevator of the courthouse, his body found alongside the bookkeeper's with "TOUCHABLE" written in blood on the wall.
-His death devastates the team because it destroys both a man and a strategy in a single act.
+Nitti murders him in the service elevator of the federal building as Wallace escorts the squad's captive accountant — the bagman captured at the Canadian-border raid and used to decode the seized ledger — out of the building.
+Wallace's body is found alongside the captive's with "TOUCHABLE" scrawled in blood across the elevator's metal interior — Capone's response staged as crossing out the "Untouchables" headline.b19 His death devastates the team because it destroys both a man and a strategy in a single act.

 Frank Nitti — Billy Drago

 Capone's chief enforcer, Nitti is a silent, spectral presence for most of the film, appearing in doorways, watching from balconies, carrying out murders with professional calm.
-Billy Drago plays him as someone who treats killing as clerical work, dispatching Oscar Wallace and the bookkeeper in an elevator, shotgunning Malone through his apartment door, then appearing in court carrying a gun with a permit signed by the Mayor.
+Billy Drago plays him as someone who treats killing as clerical work, dispatching Oscar Wallace and the squad's captive accountant in a service elevator, shotgunning Malone in his apartment, then appearing in court carrying a gun with a permit signed by the Mayor of Chicago.
 His taunting of Ness ("Your friend died screaming like a stuck Irish pig") provokes the film's most morally compromising moment.
 Ness throws Nitti off the courthouse roof and lies about it afterward, crossing the line that separates law from vengeance.

 Catherine Ness — Patricia Clarkson